the-commons-project/shc-web-reader/README.md

 it looks for PDF or image files, using metadata if available to prioritize or exclude some documents, ordering descending by upload date.

-As soon as an shc:/ QR code is found it is sent to [Card Details](#card-details).
+As soon as an shc:/ or shlink:/ QR code is found it is sent to [Card Details](#card-details).
 If the search fails, a "Search Again" button is displayed.

 ## CARD DETAILS

-This tab appears only once an shc:/ string has been captured by one of the other tabs.
+This tab appears only once an shc:/ or shlink:/ string has been captured by one of the other tabs.
 It decodes and verifies the string using [smart-health-card-decoder](https://github.com/smart-on-fhir/smart-health-card-decoder) and displays the resulting data (or an error).